microsoft/onnxruntime/docs/ReduceBinarySize.md

 The argument enables the compile binary of including only operators consumed by models in the specified directory.

 ## include_ops_by_file
 The argument enables the compiled binary of including only operators referred.
-Json file has format like:
+The file has format like:
 ```
-{
-    "kOnnxDomain":
-    {
-        "1":
-        [
-            "MemcpyToHost",
-            "MemcpyFromHost"
-        ],
-        "11":
-        [
-            "Gemm"
-        ]
-    }
-}
+#domain;opset;op1,op2...
+ai.onnx;1;MemcpyToHost,MemcpyFromHost
+ai.onnx;11;Gemm
 ```

 ## More usage tips